SparrowZheyuan18/Geoguessr-Tryout-Project/README.md

 | zero-shot       | 1070.95km |
 | **with clues**      |  **369.79km** |

-With clues as CoT, the model's performance has significantly improved!
-Which indicates the effectiveness of our dataset.
+With clues as CoT, the model's performance **has significantly improved!** Which indicates the effectiveness of our dataset.

+Scripts and data for this experiment are in the experiment folder.

 ## Automatic Playing Geoguessr Demo